archpaleus/protodb/docs/ideas/tools/inspectproto.md

 If no message type is provided then the data will simply describe the wire types.
 The tool displays the offest of every tag, along with the bytes that were read for the tag and field value.
-If the tag specifies a length-ecoded type, then the bytes will show the parsed length, but not the data itself.
+If the tag specifies a length-encoded type, then the bytes will show the parsed length, but not the data itself.

 ```